top of page

 • Legislators can create tax incentives for productions with Hispanic and Latinx individuals above the line and fund arts education that promotes filmmaking as part of the curriculum to reach potential filmmakers at a younger age.

-Despite these statistics, there are films with positive Hispanic and Latinx representation—we, as audiences, just need more.
-More inclusivity in front of and behind the camera, and not just once in a while, but consistently.
-Please feel free to leave your recommendations of positive Hispanic and Latinx filmmakers because I'd love to watch them!
+Thanks for taking the time to read and celebrate the history of Hispanic representation in film.
+Remember to leave your recommendations of positive Hispanic and Latinx filmmakers because I'd love to watch them!
 The best way to combat stereotyping and encourage change is by supporting authentic storytellers and their art.

 National Hispanic/Latinx Heritage Month: